irm1005-itec1005-fall-2023/template-assignment-02/README.md

 - [x] Your code is committed and pushed to the GitHub repo that GitHub Classrooms created for you
 - [x] The web page fulfills the minimum content requirements
-- [x] [GitHub Pages](https://docs.github.com/en/pages) is activated for your repo and your web page is live and accessible.
+- [x] [GitHub Pages](https://github.com/orgs/irm1005-itec1005-fall-2023/discussions/4) is activated for your repo and your web page is live and accessible.
 If you are unsure, send your link to a team member and see if they can access your site from their machine.
-- [x] The web page passes [W3C validation](https://validator.w3.org/#validate_by_uri)
+- [x] The web page passes [W3C validation](https://validator.w3.org/#validate_by_uri) for both `HTML` and `CSS`

 ## Submitting your work

-Your work must be submitted to your Assignment 01 GitHub repository, which is automatically generated when you accept the assignment through GitHub Classrooms.
+Your work must be submitted to your Assignment GitHub repository, which is automatically generated when you accept the assignment through GitHub Classrooms.

 When you complete your work, commit and push your code to your repository.
 There is nothing else that you need to do to mark your assignment as completed.

-There are a few ways that you can submit your work to your Assignment 01 repository:
+There are a few ways that you can submit your work to your Assignment repository:

 - Clone your GitHub repository, work off of your local machine, and commit your changes through VSCode (recommended)
 - Use the GitHub code editor web interface to paste your completed code right into GitHub